Rice’s theorem

 /* Complex logic here */

-, telling us whether the function could be replaced with a regular expression.
+}canBeRegex takes the source code for a function, analyzes it, and returns true or false, telling us whether the function could be replaced with a regular expression.
 For example, what should the following call return?

 canBeRegex(`